QUICK GUIDELINES ABOUT ELIS (USCIS ELECTRONIC IMMIGRATION SYSTEM)

-STEP 1: Student pays SEVIS fee and creates an ELIS Account.
+Student pays SEVIS fee and creates an ELIS Account.
 ELIS sends the student a PIN that the student has to use every time s/he wants to log-in into the system.
 If the student forgets the PIN, there is an option to reset it.
-The student has 30 days to begin drafting a benefit request and submit it to USCIS.
+The student has 30 days to begin drafting a benefit request and submit it to the United States Citizenship and Immigration Services (USCIS).
 Otherwise, the account may be deleted and the student is required to create a whole new account.
 Students must collect, scan, and save each document separately and with appropriate file name before starting the application process.
 When students create their account, s/he must check the box for receiving email notification in order to receive an email alert about any updates or notices, such as a Request for Further Evidence (RFE).

-- Immigration Documents (I-94, visa stamp, I-20, I-901 receipt, COS approval notice etc.) Since ELIS does not have a separate category for cover letters, and documents like I-566, students can submit such documents as Immigration Documents.
-Students that don’t have a paper I-94 should go print their I-94 from the CBP I-94 database and submit it in this category.
+Immigration Documents (I-94, visa stamp, I-20, I-901 receipt, Change of Status approval notice etc.) Since ELIS does not have a separate category for cover letters, and documents like I-566, students can submit such documents as Immigration Documents.
+Students that don’t have a paper I-94 should go print their I-94 from the Custom and Border Protection (CBP) I-94 database and submit it in this category.
 I-94 information is kept on CBP’s database until the student leaves the United States.

 Final decisions (approval or denial notices) are mailed out to the student’s address.